cordellmazz/cordellmazz.github.io/_pages/about.md

 ## NASA Research 2024

 I continued my research with NASA GSFC's Space Communications and Navigation (SCaN) group this Summer in quantum clock synchronization protocols through in lab implementations and data post-processing algorithms.
 I both implemented the protocol from last summer using photonics and I created two new post-processing algorithms that beat both industry and research standards!
-In addition to my first new technology report (NASA's process for filing patents), we submitted another report for the second algorithm which could find critical values in data that was 99.9999% noise!
-(Research talk to be posted soon!)
+In addition to my first new technology report (NASA's process for filing patents), we submitted another report for the second algorithm which could find critical values in data that was 99.998% noise!

+<iframe width="560" height="335" src="https://www.youtube.com/embed/4M8726iwOpo?si=fi-fBFhYbyNFLoim" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## NASA Research 2023